top of page

 Power performance warranties ensure that PV panels produce a certain percentage of their original capacity during a certain period.
 A common power performance guarantee is that the panels will generate at least 90% of their initial capacity for 10 years and 80% for 25 years.
 This is the percentage of the maximum power output as specified by the manufacturer.

 In some cases, the guarantees vary by the product line of a given solar panel manufacturer.
-For example, the Jinko Tiger N-type panel has a lower rate of light-induced degradation and the power performance guarantee spans 30 years instead of 25.
+For example, the Jinko Tiger N-type panel has a lower rate of light-induced degradation, and the power performance guarantee spans 30 years instead of 25.
 Therefore, the warranty on these panels is at a higher level than other panels that Jinko produces.

 Understanding these warranties can be a bit difficult to decipher without a basic understanding of how they work.
 The guarantee is generally stated as a percentage of the nominal power in the first year and then a yearly decrease in power up to a certain percentage.

-For example, Q Cells states 98% nominal power in the first year and then nominal decrease in output is not to exceed 0.5% annually from years 2 to 25.
+For example, Q Cells states 98% nominal power in the first year, and then the nominal decrease in output is not to exceed 0.5% annually from years 2 to 25.
 To calculate this, remember that the nominal power in year one is calculated differently than in years 2 to 25.
 Therefore, the minimum nominal power after 25 years is 86%.
 To calculate this: 0.86 = 0.98 - (24 x 0.005)

 If you want to calculate the nominal power output after 11 years is: 0.93 = 0.98 - (10 x 0.005)